 Mayan Ruins in Guatemala

-Tikal National Park is among the world's travel wonders.
-You will find around 3,000 structures surrounded by a lush vegetation.
-Declared an UNESCO World Heritage, is one of the few places that inscribed both natural and cultural importance.
-A powerful city that hosts majestic prototypes of local architecture.
+The National Park Tikal is among the world's travel wonders with around 3,000 structures surrounded by lush vegetation.
+Declared an UNESCO World Heritage Site, Tikal is one of the few places that inscribed both natural and cultural importance–a powerful city that hosts majestic prototypes of local pre-hispanic architecture.

 El Mirador/La Danta

-A very important archaeological site discovered in 1840.
-Quirigua was a trading center connected with Copan, in Honduras.
-It stands out because of its enormous stelae; here you will see the longest hieroglyphic texts found at any Mayan site.
-Also an UNESCO World Heritage, Quirigua is the perfect place to admire the fineness of the Mayan artwork in their unique stone creations.
+A tiny but important archaeological site discovered in 1840.
+Quirigua was a trading center strongly connected with Copan, in Honduras.
+It excels from the rest because of its enormous stelae and intriguing history.
+Quirigua hosts the longest hieroglyphic texts ever found at any Mayan city.
+The archaeological site is also one of Guatemala’s places protected by UNESCO.

-Another UNESCO World Heritage, Copan in Honduras is known for its beautiful stone temples and hieroglyphs, considered the most artistic city of the Mayan civilization.
-It worked together with Quirigua and their histories and strongly intertwined.
-The complete background of Copan is written in hieroglyphics in one of the biggest stelae of the Mayan times.
+Another UNESCO World Heritage Site, Copan in Honduras is known for its outstanding sculptural work.
+It is considered the most artistic city of the Mayan civilization.
+Copan worked together with Quirigua and their histories and strongly intertwined.

 Located in the pacific region of Guatemala, Tak'Alik Ab'Aj is a unique archaeological site that combines the Maya and Olmec cultures in one place.
-Unlike the other Mayan cities, Tak'Alik Ab'Aj contains mostly figures of faces, a very strong influence from the Olmec civilization.
+Unlike the other Mayan cities, Tak'Alik Ab'Aj contains mostly figures of faces made out of river stone–a very strong influence from the Olmec civilization.

-The pyramids built by the Maya were devoted to their gods, each of one hosting a shrine on its peak to make rituals and sacrifices.
-Their advances were strong and today they represent a big influence in the development of the world.
-This intellectually advanced civilization left an incredible imprint, and Guatemala gives you the opportunity to travel back in time and visit several of the legendary sites among short distances.
+The Maya made tremendous achievements in several fields of science and arts.
+Today, their heritage is a big influence in the development of the world.
+This intellectually advanced civilization left an incredible imprint and Guatemala gives you the opportunity to discover the wonders of the Mayan world.
+Travel back in time and visit the legendary sites left by the Maya!